 Dang, quite a lot actually.
 I had the window to my room open today so a lot of refreshingly cold air wafted in.
 Plus I heard the ending theme for "Evangelion" which was indeed "Fly Me To The Moon".
 And boy, my goose pimples were extremely exhausted!
 Singer and graphic designer Claire Littley had me at "Fly".
 Well, that's not exactly true...Toshiyuki Omori（大森俊之）who composed "Zankoku na Tenshi no Tehze" arranged the old standard as a nearly tear-inducing and goosebump-exploding bossa jazz epic right from note one.
 I still don't know who on the production staff was inspired to get this song but I hope he got a fat bonus at the end of the year.
 Tony could be standing up and giving some applause.

 Littley's full version is above.
-Apparently, a couple of versions of the CD single was released a few weeks after the beginning of "Evangelion" with Claire and "Zankoku" singer Yoko Takahashi（高橋洋子）singing their takes on "Fly Me To The Moon".
+Apparently, a couple of versions of the CD single were released a few weeks after the beginning of "Evangelion" with Claire and "Zankoku" singer Yoko Takahashi（高橋洋子）singing their takes on "Fly Me To The Moon".

 Takahashi's 4-beat version is above in its TV size.
 Her take is a more straight-ahead jazz combo.
 The CD single that had both versions peaked at No. 52 on Oricon, while the other single that had Takahashi's "Zankoku" and then Claire's "Fly Me" got all the way up to No. 17.